 What you are comfortable with when it comes to sex is personal and unique to you.
 What you like with one person, may not be what you want from another.
 The reasons for this are many and include trust, mood, and safety.

 Your sexual boundaries are fluid and can change as much as you want them to.
 Everyone should respect each other’s personal boundary, but the reality is that some people don’t.
 Click here to read more about the communication of, and respect for, sexual boundaries.

 Aisling’s story: Being sound to yourself

-I’ve always defended my lack of boundaries and people-pleasing as ‘just being sound’, but I realised I was simultaneously being un-sound to myself.
+I’ve always defended my lack of boundaries and people-pleasing as ‘just being sound’.
+But then I realised I was simultaneously being un-sound to myself.

 Difficulty saying no

-I tended to offer way too much of myself or go out of my way in situations where sometimes I got little in return.
-I had a huge problem with saying ‘no’ and although I enjoyed pleasing people, it was also really draining.
+I offered too much of myself, or went out of my way in situations where I sometimes got little in return.
+I had a huge problem saying ‘no’, and although I enjoyed pleasing people, it was also really draining.
 I was always the giver and listener, even if it made me uncomfortable.

 I kept trying to please everyone and getting hurt when people wouldn’t return my efforts.
-It felt like I had to commit to the expectations I created and changing myself for others which was exhausting.
+It felt like I had to commit to expectations I created, and changing myself for others, which was exhausting.

 Taking a step back

 Setting boundaries for me involves taking a step back- is this something mutually fair for me and the other person?
 Will I be short if I take part in this?
 Or will I genuinely get something out of it?